One Day in Mexico, this Happened…

 Swimming with Whale Sharks in Cancun

 This was my third time in the water today – a bonus jump.
-Our driver asked who wanted to go in one more time and 5 of us of the 10 onboard raised our hands, Tom and I included.
-The first three jumped in with our swimming guide, a smiling Mexican whose job it was to swim alongside us and direct us to the whale shark, shouting directions in our ears “Swim faster!”
+Our boat driver asked who wanted to go in one more time and five of the 10 of us onboard raised our hands, Tom and myself included.
+The first three volunteers jumped in with our swimming guide, a smiling Mexican whose job it was to swim alongside us and direct us to the whale shark, hollering directions in our ears “Swim faster!”
 “Look under the water!”
 “He’s turning – go that way, go that way!”

-At first Tom and I thought we were going in with those three which we were surprised about since standard regulations says only two people from each boat can go in at a time and be swimming with whale sharks from each boat.
-We were the only ones by this whale shark, which is why three people got to jump in with the swim guide.
+At first Tom and I thought we were going in with those other three people on our boat which we were surprised about since standard regulations says only two people from each boat can go in at a time and be swimming with whale sharks from each boat.
+We were the only boat by this particular whale shark, which is why three people got to jump in with the swim guide.

 The driver, however, told us to wait.
 He then maneuvered the boat so we were in front of another whale shark coming toward us from the opposite side – and that’s when we were instructed to jump.

 Hitting the water without our swim guide was a bit strange.
-I kept waiting for instructions, but none came.
-However, this was our third time and we knew what to do.
+I keep waiting for instructions, but none come.
+However, this is our third time and Tom and I know what to do.

-Tom and I swim fast and hard against the bobbing waves until we are up next to the whale shark.
+We swim fast and powerfully against the bobbing waves until we are up next to the whale shark.
 By this time, other boats have spotted the whale shark so we aren’t alone in the water, but it doesn’t matter.
 She is long enough for eight of us to easily swim alongside her.

 Tom and I quickly lose each other as we fight to stay alongside her spotted skin.
 She moves gracefully in the water, her wide head searching for plankton.
 Her body gets narrower as it stretches behind her.
-A shark like fin rests on top of her long flat body and her long tail is swishing smoothly at her end, reminding me of how she got her name despite not being a shark or a whale.
+A shark like fin rests on top of her long flat body and her long tail is swishing smoothly at her end, reminding me of how she got her name despite not being a whale or what one typically think of for a shark.
 She is one of a species of fish that is the largest fish in the sea, hence the whale part of their name, and due to their fin on top and large mouth, they were also bestowed with the moniker of “shark”.

 Feeling braver, I dive underneath the two life-jacket clad people in front of me, in an effort to move from the whale shark’s tail toward the front of her.
 Unlike the first two times when the whale shark moved faster than I could swim and was hard to keep up with, this whale shark is moving very slowly.
-Tom and I rented wetsuits in order to be more mobile and it was well worth the ten dollars.
+Tom and I rented wetsuits in order to be more mobile and it was well worth the ten dollars (we didn’t have to wear life jackets if we had on wetsuits).
 While everyone else is bobbing on the surface, I hold my breath a few feet under the water and swim right alongside her.
 I’m so close I could reach over and touch right underneath her fin – but I don’t as we were instructed not to touch the whale sharks.
 I still have my snorkel mouthpiece in, but my mouth is widening into a smile around it.

 This is truly one of the most amazing experiences of my life and I’m in the moment enough to be truly aware of this fact.
 Each of my senses seems heightened.
 It’s just the whale shark and me in the wide blue water.
 I make a large stroke with my arms to keep myself down under the water and alongside her.
 My lungs are starting to hurt but I don’t care.
 I am mimicking every move of her body and turn as she turns, speed up as she speeds up.
 Without hearing everyone else swimming with the whale sharks splashing around above me, it’s peaceful and I wish I were scuba diving so I could stay down here longer.
 I’m almost next to her head, I just need a few more strokes…but I can’t do it.
 My lungs are screaming at me to ascend into the air and with a few kicks I rise to the surface.